content-manager-sdk/Community/Samples/ServiceAPI/Connectors/Logic Apps/ReadMe.md

 # Logic Apps Connector

-Microsoft Azure Logic Apps connectors are defined using OpenAPI.
+Microsoft Azure Logic Apps connectors are defined using [OpenAPI 2.0](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md).
 While it is possible to generate an OpenAPI description for the entire ServiceAPI this is not suitable for creating a Logic Apps connector because of its size and complexity.

 This OpenAPI file is a small subset of the ServiceAPI supporting only very simple record creation and searching.
 Depending on demand this could grow to either a more comprehensive definition or a tool to generate a bespoke definition (e.g. including 'additional fields').